-Military Tuition Assistance (TA) is a benefit paid to eligible members of the Army, Navy, Marines, Air Force, and Coast Guard.
-Congress has given each service the ability to pay up to 100% for the tuition expenses of its members.
+Federal Tuition Assistance (TA) is a benefit paid to eligible members of the Army, Navy, Marines, Air Force, and Coast Guard.

 Midwestern is a signatory of the Department of Defense (DoD) Tuition Assistance Program Memorandum of Understanding (MOU) and eligible to receive TA.
 TA is not a loan; it should be viewed as money earned just like base pay.
 TA is usually paid directly to Midwestern by the individual service for tuition and eligible fees.